graphcore/examples/vision/cnns/pytorch/inference/README.md

 `--config`                      Apply the selected configuration.

-`--batch-size`                  Sets the batch size for inference.
+`--micro-batch-size`            Sets the micro batch size for inference.

 `--model`                       Select the model (from a list of supported models) for inference.